Cyberlorians/xdrurbac/mdi.md

-# Unified RBAC for MDI – Deployment Guide
+# Unified RBAC for Defender XDR – Deployment Guide

 ## Overview

-This guide configures Microsoft Defender for Identity (MDI) access using Microsoft Entra role-assignable groups integrated with Privileged Identity Management (PIM) and Defender XDR Unified RBAC.
+This guide configures Microsoft Defender XDR access using Microsoft Entra role-assignable groups integrated with Privileged Identity Management (PIM) and Defender XDR Unified RBAC.

 > **Important:** Some highly privileged Entra global roles, such as Global Administrator, will continue to have admin privileges.
 Defender XDR respects these roles by maintaining their extensive access rights.
 This ensures critical administrative capabilities (such as for emergency access/break-glass accounts) remain uninterrupted.